Building async batch processors for cold chain data lakes

 except Exception as e:

-# head of the deque and let the next cycle retry.
-Operators
+# head of the deque and retry next cycle; bound retries by alerting

 logger.error("Data lake write failed for %s: %s; re-buffering batch", key, e)